Connect with others who understand.

 Written by Nyaka Mwanza

-One of the most common symptoms of multiple sclerosis (MS) is fatigue, which affects as many as 95 percent of people with this condition.
-People with fatigue experience extreme exhaustion or a lack of physical and mental energy.
-Fatigue is tiredness unrelated to lack of sleep or overexertion and is disabling enough to get in the way of day-to-day life.
+People with MS fatigue experience extreme exhaustion, or a lack of physical and mental energy.
+Fatigue is tiredness unrelated to lack of sleep or overexertion.
+It’s often disabling, getting in the way of day-to-day life.
 “My brain and body just stop working,” a MyMSTeam member said about their fatigue.

-• Fatigue may be a symptom of another condition altogether.
+• A symptom of another condition

 When Are Stimulants Used for MS Fatigue?

-Are Stimulants Effective for MS Fatigue?
+Are Stimulants for MS Fatigue Effective?

-Risk for Abuse and Dependency
+What Is the Risk of Abuse and Dependency When Using Stimulants?

 Which Stimulants Are Used for MS Fatigue?